How Do You Fertilize Citrus Trees? What Is The Best Time To Fertilize?

 Sprays

-The concentrates are usually intense.
-You have to mix them with water before use.
-Remember to read the label for directions on how to dilute the solution and apply it.
-They’re great for houseplants and perfect for miniature fruit trees planted in cooler areas.
+The concentrations are usually intense.
+You have to mix them with water before using them.
+Read the label for directions on how to dilute the solution and apply it.
+Remember, sprays are suitable for all types of citrus trees, including miniature citrus trees.

 Granules